za-h-ra/100DaysOfCode/rules.md

 ## Additional Rules

-1. I will tweet about my progress every day using the #100DaysOfCode hashtag.
+1. I will tweet about my progress using the #100DaysOfCode hashtag.
 2. I will comment on at least two peoples #100DaysOfCode progress.
 3. I will join [CodeNewbies](https://twitter.com/CodeNewbies) Twitter Chat every week.
 4. I will push code to GitHub every day so that anyone is able to access my progress.